 2021: The Year to Build Supply Chain Resiliency

-While it took a year of unprecedented disruption, the C-suite is now putting a strong focus on supply chain resiliency.
+While it took a year of unprecedented disruption, the C-suite is now putting a strong focus on supply chain resiliency and developing a digital supply chain.
 CEOs and CFOs no longer view the supply chain as just a business function that mainly operates in the background.
 They see it as essential to reduce organizational risk and drive competitive advantage.

 In December 2020, I wrote in an article for Business Chief where I stated that the supply chain would take center stage in the business agenda for this year.
 As we enter Q2 2021, we can see this playing out: